-(9) "Incentive-based Compensation" means any compensation that is granted, earned or vested based wholly or in part upon the attainment of a Financial Reporting Measure.
+(9) Incentive-based administration and oversight of this policy.
+The General Counsel shall periodically report to and update the Compensation means any compensation that is granted, earned or vested based wholly or in part upon Committee regarding the attainment procedures and practices relating to the granting of a Financial Reporting Measure, equity awards and shall perform such other tasks as reasonably requested by the Committee related to the implementation and oversight of this policy.

-(10) "Nasdaq" means The Nasdaq Stock Market.
+(10) Nasdaq means The Nasdaq Stock Market.
+G. Revisions

-(11) "Received" means, with respect to any Incentive-based Compensation, actual or deemed receipt, and Incentive-based Compensation shall be deemed received in the Company's fiscal period during which the Financial Reporting Measure specified in the Incentive-based Compensation award is attained, even if the payment or grant of the Incentive-based Compensation to the Covered Person occurs after the end of that period.
+(11) Received means, with respect to any Incentive-based Compensation, actual or deemed receipt, and Incentive-based Compensation shall be deemed received in the Company's fiscal period during which the Financial Reporting Measure specified in the Incentive-based Compensation award is attained, even if the payment or grant of the Incentive-based Compensation to the Covered Person occurs after the end of that period.

-(12) "Restatement Date" means the earlier to occur of (i) the date the Board, a committee of the Board or the officers of the Company authorized to take such action if Board action is not required, concludes, or reasonably should have concluded, that the Company is required to prepare an Accounting Restatement, or (ii) the date a court, regulator or other legally authorized body directs the Company to prepare an Accounting Restatement.
+(12) Restatement Date means the earlier to occur of (i) the date the Board, a committee of the The Board or the officers of Compensation Committee shall have the Company authorized authority to take such action if Board action is not required, concludes, or reasonably should have concluded, that the Company is required to prepare an Accounting Restatement, or (ii) the date a court, regulator or other legally authorized body directs the Company to prepare an Accounting Restatement, revise this Policy.